nestjs/docs.nestjs.com/content/techniques/queues.md

 #### Async configuration

 You may want to pass `bull` options asynchronously instead of statically.
 In this case, use the `forRootAsync()` method which provides several ways to deal with async configuration.
-Likewise, if you want to pass queue options asynchronously, use the `registerQueueAsync()` method.

 One approach is to use a factory function: